Skip to content

 3.2 Import Data

-Find the most recent MySQL database backup file from the above "Database Backup" section and import it into the external database.
+Find the most recent MySQL database backup file based on the "Database Backup" section above and import it into the external database.

 3.3 Modify DataFlux Func Configuration

-Find the DataFlux Func Configuration user-config.yaml and add / modify the following field contents according to actual conditions:
+Locate the DataFlux Func Configuration user-config.yaml and add/modify the following fields based on the actual situation:

 YAML